 People low in conscientiousness are more spontaneous and freewheeling.
-They may tend toward carelessness.
+At the extreme, they may tend toward carelessness.
 Conscientiousness is a helpful trait to have, as it has been linked to achievement in school and on the job, researchers reported in 2019 in a study published in the Proceedings of the National Academy of Sciences (opens in new tab).

 Extraversion versus introversion is possibly the most recognizable personality trait of the Big Five.
 The more of an extravert someone is, the more of a social butterfly they are.
 Extraverts are chatty, sociable and draw energy from crowds.
 They tend to be assertive and cheerful in their social interactions.

-Introverts, on the other hand, need plenty of alone time, perhaps because their brains process social interaction differently.
+Introverts, on the other hand, need plenty of alone time.
 Introversion is often confused with shyness, but the two aren't the same.
 Shyness implies a fear of social interactions or an inability to function socially.
 Introverts can be perfectly charming at parties — they just prefer solo or small-group activities.

 Agreeableness measures the extent of a person's warmth and kindness.
 The more agreeable someone is, the more likely they are to be trusting, helpful and compassionate.
 Disagreeable people are cold and suspicious of others, and they're less likely to cooperate.